jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

-Now your JobRunr dashboard is secured with basic authentication but KEDA can't fetch any metrics.
+Now, your JobRunr dashboard is secured with basic authentication, but KEDA can't fetch any metrics.
 We have to configure our autoscaler to authenticate using our username and password.
 To do this, let's edit the `keda-scaling.yaml` file and add this `TriggerAuthentication` object at the end:
 <figure style="width: 100%; max-width: 100%; margin: 0">

 ```yaml